Storm Windows vs Replacement Windows

 “24.5 years.
 That is the average amount of time it will take you to recover the financial investment of a new window.
 And since the typical life span of a replacement window is only 10-20 years, that makes replacement windows a very bad investment.”

 – Scott Sidler, The Craftsman Blog

-Vinyl is the least expensive replacement window, but it will not last very long.
+Vinyl replacement windows are the least expensive option, but they don’t last as long.
+And if one part breaks, the whole window has to be replaced again.
 Energy Star windows, which are on the higher end, are not as energy efficient as interior storm windows, so will not save as much money on bills.